comsompom/vozhyk/iphone_detector/about.md

 To help with long-distance detection, Vozhyk also includes automatic camera zoom.
 When the user holds the iPhone stable for a short moment, the app gradually zooms the real camera feed up to 5x, making small distant flying objects easier for the model to inspect.
 If the phone moves or turns again, zoom resets back to the default view.

+Vozhyk can optionally estimate distance to detected humans, autos, and plane-drone targets.
+The app uses preset real-world object sizes and the current camera zoom factor to estimate the nearest supported detected object, then shows the result in the top-right corner of the live camera view.

 At the same time, the application scans Bluetooth Low Energy devices and checks for known drone-related Wi-Fi network names that iOS makes available.
 By combining visual and radio observations, Vozhyk estimates the likelihood that a drone is nearby and displays a clear threat indicator:

 - CLEAR